-Asbestos refers to six unique minerals: Actinolite, amosite, anthophyllite, chrysotile, crocidolite and tremolite.
-These minerals are classified into two families of asbestos: Amphibole and serpentine.
-All types of asbestos are classified as cancer-causing.
+Asbestos includes six minerals: Actinolite, amosite, anthophyllite, chrysotile, crocidolite and tremolite.
+These minerals fall into two categories: Amphibole and serpentine asbestos.
+Every type of asbestos is known to cause cancer.

-Asbestos is a commercial and legal term encompassing several minerals.
-The Asbestos Hazard Emergency Response Act of 1986 classifies six minerals as commercial types of asbestos.
-These types of asbestos were once commonly used in manufacturing and can cause serious diseases such as cancer.
+Asbestos is a commercial and legal term encompassing several minerals with unique properties and risks.
+The Asbestos Hazard Emergency Response Act of 1986 classifies 6 minerals as commercial types of asbestos.
+These types of asbestos were once commonly used in manufacturing.
+Knowing the differences is key to spotting asbestos.
+It can prevent serious diseases like cancer.

 Actinolite